chaojian-zhang/PDFApprentice/README.md

 1. (Basic function) Allow adding text annotations as an **entity**, each entity for now just need to contain *content*, along side optional *tags* string (*notice we don't have the concept of a **title** because it's dumb and better used as a tag if really really needed*).
 Entities contain **location information** and it's relative to **owner page** (subject to PDF page image resolution difference but that's as good as we can do).
 Pages are identified by **page ID**, starting from *0*, for a particular document.
 	* (Implementation) Entities on page are only for display purpose, it's edited in seperate window.
-2. (Improvement, bug fix) When save windows title is not updating save status (the `*` is still present)
+2. (Improvement, bug fix) When save windows title is not updating save status (the `*` is still present).
-3. (Bug fix) Clear annoations list when loading new file
+3. (Bug fix) Clear annoations list when loading new file.
 4. (Export, format) Export into Knowledge Markdown plain text.
+5. (UI) Don't show Annotation Properties window in Taskbar.

 # Terminology